mastering-microservices/tutorial_en/microservices/microservices.md

 Answer to the questions:
 ```
 ?
 Which *type* of application would you like to create?
 Microservice application
 ?
+Do you want to enable *microfrontends*?
+No
+?
 What is the base name of your application? notification
 ?
 Do you want to make it reactive with Spring WebFlux?
 No
 ?
-As you are running in a microservice architecture, on which port would like your server to run?
-It should be unique to
+As you are running in a microservice architecture, on which port would like your server
-avoid port conflicts.
+to run?
+It should be unique to avoid port conflicts.
 8083
 ?
-What is your default Java package name? com.mycompany.store
+What is your default Java package name? mosig.cloud.store.notification
 ?
 Which service discovery server do you want to use?
-JHipster Registry (uses Eureka, provides Spring Cloud Config support
+JHipster Registry (uses Eureka,
- and monitoring dashboards)
+provides Spring Cloud Config support and monitoring dashboards)
 ?
 Which *type* of authentication would you like to use?
-JWT authentication (stateless, with a token)
+JWT authentication (stateless, with
+ a token)
 ?
 Which *type* of database would you like to use?
 MongoDB
 ?
 Which cache do you want to use?
-(Spring cache abstraction) Hazelcast (distributed cache, for multiple nodes, supports r
+(Spring cache abstraction) Hazelcast (distributed cache,
-ate-limiting for gateway applications)
+for multiple nodes, supports rate-limiting for gateway applications)
 ?
 Would you like to use Maven or Gradle for building the backend?
 Gradle
 ?
 Which other technologies would you like to use?
 ?
 Would you like to enable internationalization support?
 Yes
 ?
-Please choose the native language of the application English
+Please choose the native language of the application French
 ?
-Please choose additional languages to install French
+Please choose additional languages to install English
 ?
 Besides JUnit and Jest, which testing frameworks would you like to use?
-Cypress, Gatling, Cucumber
+Cypress, Gatling,
+ Cucumber
 ?
 Would you like to install other generators from the JHipster Marketplace?
 No
 ```